-Provision for outstanding claims comprises the Bureau's estimate of the ultimate cost of settling all claims incurred but unpaid at the reporting date, and related internal and external claims handling expenses.
-Provision for outstanding claims is assessed by reviewing individual reported claims the effect of both internal and external foreseeable events, such as changes in claims handling procedures, inflation, judicial trends, legislative changes and past experience and trends.
+Provision for outstanding claims comprises the Bureau's estimate of the ultimate cost of settling all claims incurred but unpaid at the reporting date, whether reported or not, and related internal and external claims handling expenses.
+Provision for outstanding claims is assessed by the Councillors, reviewing individual reported claims the effect of both internal and external foreseeable events, such as changes in claims handling procedures, inflation, judicial trends, legislative changes and past experience and trends.